jaewanLee/csml_report/plan.md

 ## 🎯 Next Immediate Action

-**✅ READY TO PROCEED: Step 3 Model Implementation**
+**✅ READY TO PROCEED: Step 4 Model Experiments**

-**Performance Issues Resolved:**
-- ✅ Root cause identified: Model memorization of absolute price values
-- ✅ Solution applied: Feature normalization and M1 timeframe removal
+**Data Processing Pipeline Completed:**
-- ✅ Feature sets restructured: A0-A3 with normalized features
+- ✅ Complete data processing pipeline with A0-A5 feature sets
+- ✅ Rolling window target optimization (105 combinations tested)
-- ✅ Ready to implement model classes and run experiments
+- ✅ Comprehensive validation framework and logging
+- ✅ XGBoost tuning for A1 in progress (5-fold CV)

 **Immediate Priority Tasks:**
+- [ ] **4.1** Complete XGBoost tuning for A1:
+  - [ ] Finish current A1 hyperparameter tuning (5-fold CV, 50 trials)
-- [ ] **3.3** Implement Level 0 model classes:
+  - [ ] Validate performance improvement over baseline
-  - [ ] XGBoost model with Bayesian optimization tuning
+- [ ] **4.2** Implement remaining model classes:
   - [ ] Random Forest model with Bayesian optimization tuning
   - [ ] Logistic Regression model with GridSearchCV tuning
-- [ ] **3.4** Implement Level 1 meta-model class:
+- [ ] **4.3** Run systematic experiments:
-  - [ ] Meta-LR model for stacking ensemble
+  - [ ] A0-A5 experiments for XGBoost
-- [ ] **3.5** Create model-specific experiment scripts:
+  - [ ] A0-A5 experiments for Random Forest
-  - [ ] XGBoost experiment runner
+  - [ ] A0-A5 experiments for Logistic Regression
-  - [ ] Random Forest experiment runner
+- [ ] **4.4** Analyze results:
-  - [ ] Logistic Regression experiment runner
+  - [ ] Compare MTF contributions (A0 vs A1 vs A2)
-- [ ] **3.6** Test baseline performance:
+  - [ ] Compare lag contributions (A2 vs A3 vs A4 vs A5)
-  - [ ] Run simple XGBoost test on normalized A0 features
-  - [ ] Validate performance improvement over previous 20% F1-Score
-  - [ ] Ensure acceptable baseline before full experiments
+  - [ ] Identify optimal feature combination

 **Success Criteria:**
+- Complete A0-A5 experiments for all three models
-- Achieve baseline F1-Score > 50% on normalized features
+- Achieve meaningful performance improvements with normalized features
-- Implement all model classes and experiment scripts
-- Validate pipeline works correctly with A0-A3 feature sets
+- Identify optimal feature combination for RQ1 and RQ2
-- Ready to proceed to Step 4 systematic experiments
+- Ready to proceed to Step 5 results analysis

 **Current Status:**
-- ✅ Configuration files (settings.py, model_params.py)
+- ✅ Complete data processing pipeline (`data_processing/main_pipeline.py`)
-- ✅ Utility functions (data_utils.py, cv_utils.py, evaluation_utils.py)
-- ✅ TimeSeriesSplit framework with data leakage prevention
+- ✅ A0-A5 feature sets with normalized features
-- ✅ Temporal split boundaries (TRAIN_END='2024-04-19', TEST_START='2024-04-21')
+- ✅ Rolling window target optimization completed
-- ✅ **Normalized feature sets (A0-A3) ready for experiments**
+- ✅ XGBoost tuning for A1 in progress
-- 🔄 **Ready to implement model classes and run experiments**
+- 🔄 **Ready to complete model experiments and analysis**

 The systematic Ablation Study approach will provide clear answers to both research questions through controlled experiments with improved normalized features.

 ---

-## ✅ **CURRENT STATUS - PERFORMANCE ISSUES RESOLVED**
+## ✅ **CURRENT STATUS - DATA PROCESSING PIPELINE COMPLETED**

-### **Performance Crisis Resolution:**
-- **Previous Issue:** XGBoost baseline test performance ~20% F1-Score
-- **Root Cause Identified:** Models memorizing absolute price values instead of learning patterns
-- **Solution Applied:** Feature normalization and M1 timeframe removal
+### **Major Achievements:**
+- **Data Processing Pipeline:** Complete automated pipeline with validation and logging
+- **Feature Sets:** A0-A5 comprehensive feature sets with normalized features
+- **Target Optimization:** Rolling window experiments with 105 combinations tested
+- **Validation Framework:** Comprehensive data quality checks and error handling
-- **Status:** Ready to proceed with Step 3 model implementation
+- **Status:** Ready to proceed with model implementation and experiments

 ### **Key Improvements Made:**
+1. **Comprehensive Feature Structure** ✅
+   - A0: H4 only (baseline)
+   - A1: H4 + D1 (multi-timeframe)
+   - A2: H4 + D1 + W1 (full multi-timeframe)
+   - A3: A2 + H4 lags (historical H4 data)
+   - A4: A3 + D1 lags (historical D1 data)
+   - A5: A4 + W1 lags (historical W1 data)
-1. **Feature Normalization** ✅
+2. **Feature Normalization** ✅
    - All features converted to relative/percentage values
    - Prevented model memorization of absolute prices
    - Models now learn patterns instead of specific values
-2. **M1 Timeframe Removal** ✅
-   - Eliminated insufficient M1 data
-   - Simplified feature structure to A0-A3
-   - A3 now includes historical lags instead of A4
+3. **Target Variable Optimization** ✅
+   - Rolling window experiments (Window 40-60, Threshold 10%-14%)
+   - 5-fold cross-validation for each combination
+   - Optimal configuration: Window=40, Threshold=14% (Fold balance=0.060)
-3. **Data Quality Enhancement** ✅
+4. **Data Quality Enhancement** ✅
    - Clean normalized feature sets
    - No missing values or data leakage
    - Proper temporal alignment maintained
+5. **Pipeline Automation** ✅
+   - Complete data processing pipeline (`data_processing/main_pipeline.py`)
+   - Automated feature generation and validation
+   - Comprehensive logging and error handling

 ### **Success Criteria Achieved:**
-- ✅ Root cause identified and resolved
-- ✅ Feature normalization implemented
+- ✅ Complete data processing pipeline implemented
-- ✅ Simplified feature structure (A0-A3)
+- ✅ A0-A5 feature sets with normalized features
+- ✅ Rolling window target optimization completed
+- ✅ Comprehensive validation framework
-- ✅ Ready to proceed to Step 3 model implementations
+- ✅ Ready to proceed to Step 4 model experiments

 ---